Catalystix/CW1-Horiseon/README.md

     HTML
     CSS

-# in this code you will find a much more polished looking index.html and style.css file while getting the same results
+# In this code you will find a much more polished looking index.html and style.css file while getting the same results
  * There were many duplicate or redundant class tags
  * replced div with semantic html
  * commented where I made changes (this helps a lot)